Tonyjcf21/Data_Analysis_Projects/README.md

  - Deforestation_Report.pdf is the report containing relevant information about the csv files, including the queries.

 **SalesAnalysis** is a project from Keith Galli that I found interesting.

+**NYSE Project** is a simple project on SpreadSheets using simple analysis and forecasting methods.